 Batul will not be speaking however we will be reading a personal letter from her for our audience.

-About Batul: Batul Moradi, a poet, writer, filmmaker and painter for children’s magazine, an active participant in Afghanistan intellectual life was born in Mashhad, Iran in 1981 to an Afghan immigrant family.
-In 2000 Batul was introduced to a group of Afghan immigrant writers and poets who used to publish a periodical literary “Dorre Dari”.
-Not only among the cultural products of refugees, but also in the Persian language geography, Dorre Dari was unique in terms of innovation, thought and literature.
-Some years later, the magazine was renamed to Khate Sevum.
+About Batul: Batul Moradi, a poet, writer, filmmaker and painter for children’s magazine, was born in Mashhad, Iran in 1981 to an Afghan immigrant family.
+In 2000 Batul was introduced to a group of Afghan immigrant writers and poets who used to publish a periodical literary.

 She met Hazrat Wahriz, a writer in Kabul which ended in marriage.
-Batul’s activities were stopped and her writings and poems were censored or destroyed by Hazrat Wahriz, a high official at the Ministry of Foreign Affairs of Afghanistan and a prominent diplomat.
-She started working less and left jobs because of accusations and the limitations Wahriz forced to her.
+Batul’s activities were stopped and her writings and poems were censored or destroyed by him, a high official at the Ministry of Foreign Affairs of Afghanistan and a prominent diplomat.
+She started working less and left jobs because of accusations and the limitations he forced to her.

 In 2005 when her first child was two months she applied for divorce but the request was rejected by court.